 Why 22/2 is now my preferred choice

 I have tried out all the above, but in the last 2 years, 22/2 has become my favourite.
 It gives plants almost constant light for rapid growth while still allowing a short rest period to recover.
 I’ve noticed healthier plants and slightly better yields compared to 24/0 cycles.
+Just be prepared to anticipate a larger electricity bill using this light cycle.

 Choosing the Right Grow Lights for Autoflowers